Kolten Wong Player Props: Mariners vs. Guardians

-On Friday, Kolten Wong (coming off going 0-for-3) and the Seattle Mariners play the Cleveland Guardians, whose starting pitcher will be Hunter Gaddis.
-First pitch is at 10:10 PM ET.
+After going 1-for-4 with an RBI in his last game, Kolten Wong and the Seattle Mariners face the Cleveland Guardians (who will hand the ball to Aaron Civale) at 9:40 PM ET on Saturday.

-He had a hitless performance in his last game (0-for-3) against the Guardians.
+In his last game he had a one-hit performance (1-for-4) against the Guardians.

 Kolten Wong Game Info & Props vs. the Guardians